Slava/meteor-gmail/README.md

 minutes, 3, 4, 5 and so on.
 If something new is found, the timeout is back to 1 second.

-## Known issues

-- Right now `onNewEmail` can return new messages even if they don't match the query.
-This will be implemented with a JS implementation of the GMail query language (which is not that hard).

 ## Contributions

 They are welcome.